Tuesday, February 22, 2011

 Why can't you sound like Leadbelly?
 Or at least play the guitar the way he did?
 I learned to play the guitar, sort of, in High School, and really got into it when I attended Cuyahoga Community College and worked at a music store (LaBash Music in Berea), where I hung out with some truly awesome musicians.
 Anyway I made some clumsy attempts to play old transcriptions of music from guys like Leadbelly (famous for the boogie woogie walking bass line), Missississippi John Hurt, Blind Lemon Jefferson and Big Bill Broonzy.
 But Leadbelly was the most mysterious.
 Very few recordings even existed of this man, who everyone from the Beatles and Bob Dylan credited with being a link between blues and modern rock 'n roll.

-On the one hand, one reason why a modern musician can not duplicate the Leadbelly sound (to paraphrase Llloyd Benson), is that YOU ain't Leadbelly.
+On the one hand, one reason why a modern musician can not duplicate the Leadbelly sound, is simply that YOU ain't Leadbelly.
 Leadbelly lived in a very different world than we do.
 Leadbelly, let it not be forgot, was a killer who was sent to prison twice for killing people.
 He himself was left for dead at least once, and if you look at some ot his pictures you can see the horrific scar which goes from ear to ear.
 Part of Leadbelly's experience comes from the violent world of night life in the segregated South, and it just isn't going to translate for most of us.
 His performing got him sprung from the joint twice.
+In other words, most of us lack authenticity if we try to sing his songs, or even copy his playing style.

 Imagine trying to sing the lyrics of Black Snake Moan for a modern audience: